 But Sapieha has returned to St. Petersburg to see his wife, to whom he has now transferred his affections.
 He is again arrested, and the Czarine hears the terrible fact from the Czar himself.
-The scene, though most trivially written, is of thrilling effect on the stage.
+The scene, though most trivially writte n, is of thrilling effect on the stage.
 Sapieha is supposed to be led to execution under the windows of the palace.
 She commands her emotions, having a poignard ready to stab herself as soon as the fatal blow is struck.
 The Czar describes the progress of the terrible procession, and wonders at her insensibility.
-She twice answers him "Eh bien" with splendid affectation of indifference.
+She twice answers him " Eh bien" with splendid affectation of indifference.
 The Czar is completely deceived, and stops the execution.
 He asks pardon of Catherine, saying: "Now I know you did not love him.
-As for him, I knew it already-he loves another."
+As for him, I knew it already- he loves another."
 This throws her quite off her guard.
-She is supplanted in Sapiela's heart by Olga.
+She is supplanted in Sapieha's heart by Olga.
 Her indignation bursts forth.
 She betrays herself in her jealous fury, and the Czar condemns her to death-her, and we believe everybody else.
 But meanwhile Menzikoff has "drugged his posset," and death comes on with fearful and convenient rapidity.
 The friends of the Czarine proclaim her Empress, and she has both leisure and power for love or vengeance.
-She indulges in neither-has a fine movement of forgiveness-sends Sapieha to Warsaw as her ambassador, allowing him to take his wife with him.
-"Go," she says, "without regret, without remorse, if you can.
-To him happiness-to me empire.-Allons...régnons!"

-All this is, of course, very effective, if we believe in the manners and admit the philosophy of M. Scribe.
+She indulges in neither-has a fine movement of forgiveness-sends Sapieka to Warsaw as her ambassador, allowing him to take his wife with him.
+"Go," she says, " without regret, without remorse, if you can.
+To him happi-ness-to me empire.-Allons...régnons !"
+All this is, of course, very effective, if we believe in the manners and admit the philosophy of M. SCRIBE.
 The cast of the piece is excellent.
-Geffrox plays the part of Menzikoff with great care and finish.
-Delaunay, though he dresses too much in the Opera Comique style, makes a very elegant and interest of the piece is excellent. resting Sapieha.
-Monnose is admirable for dry humour in the sober scenes of the Admiral; but his drunken confession to the Czar is not well marked.
-MAUHANT, one of the most useful men of the company, is entrusted with a character of which we have not found it necessary to speak-a stiff, well-disciplined Russian head of the police, a great favourite with his master because he always answers "Yes, Sire," to everything.
-BEAUVALLET's part, as written by present politics.
-He has a sleeping scene, in which he talks indistinctly of "Constantinople," and is almost comic.
-However, what with his tragic voice and his great experience, he manages to lug on this ungrateful part, and to produce considerable effect here and there.
-We have already hinted how well Mdlle.
-Fix-who has, indeed, but to show her face to excite applause-performs her duty.
-As for Mdlle.
-RACHEL, all we shall say is that she creates a character almost without the assistance of a part.
-Her representation of the impassioned woman, struggling with duty, but yielding to love, defending her happiness with more energy than she defends her life, hoping, fearing, submissive, jealous, irate, and despairing by turns, we would call perfect, if in "this naughty world of ours" perfection and insipidity were not near neighbours.
+GEFFROY plays the part of Menzikoff with great care and finish.
+DELAUNAY, though he dresses too much in the Opera Comique style, makes a very elegant and interesting Sapieha.
+MONROSE is admirable for dry humour in the sober scenes of the Admiral; but his drunken confession to the Czar is not well marked.
+MAUBANT, one of the most useful men of the company, is entrusted with a character of which we have not found it necessary to speak-a stiff, well-disciplined Russian head of the police, a great favourite with his master because he always answers "Yes, Sire," to everything.
+BEAUVALLET's part, as written by M. SCRIBE, is both extravagant and wearisome-full of clumsy allusions to | Concert will take place at the Hanover-square Rooms, March 6th.